 Yes, we are.
-But, it is such a minute amount.
-The amount of radiation that is safe to be exposed to is way more than all the x-rays that we even take.
+But, it is such a slight amount.
+The amount of radiation that is safe to be exposed to is way more than all the X-rays we even take.
 And we are not standing in the room with the patients.

 The safe distance away from the source of the x-rays is six feet.
 So, that is why we always leave the room when we take the x-rays.

-As well, the walls and cupboards/shelving units are all lined with lead.
+The walls and cupboards/shelving units are also lined with lead.
 Any scatter radiation that is produced gets blocked and absorbed by the lead.